cyprus09/ie4717-project/readme.md

 - **Product Description Page**: Contains detailed information about each shoe, including brand, sizing options, high-quality images, and customer reviews.
 Users can add items to their cart directly from this page.
 - **Cart and Checkout Pages**: Provides a secure, session-based cart system allowing users to add, remove, and modify items.
 Users proceed through a seamless checkout process to finalize their purchases.
 - **User Authentication**: Users can create accounts, log in, and manage their profiles securely.
+- **Feedback Page**: Users can submit feedback on the products, website.
+- **Order Confirmation Page**: Page seen post submission of order to confirm order details.
 - **Responsive Design**: Optimized for both desktop and mobile devices to ensure a consistent user experience.

 ## Tech Stack